 Miss Evelyn Enola Rockwell, the pastel-crayon portrait artist, her mother and sister have purchased the house on Deepdene Road, formerly owned by Frederic W. Goudy.
 After completing some alterations, the Rockwells will make this house their home.
-Miss Rockwell has exhibited her work at the Ainslee and other New York galleries.
-Among the Forest Hills people of whom she has made portraits are Louise Brion, Alice, Grace and Junior Eckman, and Junior Sarkisian.
+Miss Rockwell has exhibited her work at Ainslee and other New York galleries.
+Among the Forest Hills people of whom she has made portraits are Louise Brion, mer months.

+Alice, Grace and Junior Eckman, and Junior Sarkisian.

-Mr. and Mrs. N. B. Pope and children, Rockrose Place, are spending the summer at Northport, L. I., Mrs. Harvey Warren and children are occupying the Pope home for the summer months.
+Mr. and Mrs. N. B. Pope and children, Rockrose Place, are spending the summer at Northport, L. I., Mrs. Harvey Warren and children are occupying the Pope home for the sumthe month of August at Stamford, New York.